cross-seed/cross-seed.org/docs/basics/daemon.md

 title: Daemon Mode
 ---

-Daemon Mode lets you harness the full power of `cross-seed`, by:
+Daemon Mode lets you harness the full power of `cross-seed` by continuously running and enabling the following features:

 - instantly searching for cross-seeds for finished downloads
+  - using your torrent client using `webhook` end point
+  - using a third-party script to trigger from an Arr's import event ([cross-seed Arr Import script](https://github.com/bakerboy448/StarrScripts#xseedsh))
 - watching for new releases:
-    -   scanning RSS feeds periodically
+  - scanning RSS feeds periodically (`rssCadence`) for matching content
-    -   listening for new release announces and snatching them if you already have the data
+  - listening for new release announces and snatching them if you already have the data (e.g. [autobrr](https://autobrr.com/) -> `announce` API endpoint)
--   Running batch searches on your full collection of torrents periodically
+- Running batch searches on your full collection of torrents periodically (`searchCadence`)

 :::tip

-In theory, after you run a full-collection search for the first time, just the first 2 features should be able to find all cross-seeds as soon as possible.
+In theory, after you run a full-collection search for the first time, the first two features should be able to find all cross-seeds as soon as possible.
 However there are applications for the third feature as well.
 If improvements in the matching algorithm are made to `cross-seed`, or your daemon is down for an amount of time, running searches very infrequently will find cross-seeds which fell through the cracks.

 :::